 You manage Microsoft Teams licenses the same way you manage any other Office 365 license.
 Sign in to Office 365, go to the Office 365 admin center and, on the Users > Active Users page, assign or remove the Microsoft Teams license.
-See Assign or remove licenses for Office 365 for business for more information.
+See Assign licenses to users in Office 365 for business and Remove licenses from users in Office 365 for business for more information.

 In addition to using the Office 365 admin center, you can also use Office 365 PowerShell to assign and remove licenses.
 To assign a license to a user, use the following syntax: